Saddam Hussein: Political program

-With the help of increasing oil revenues, Saddam diversified the largely oil-based Iraqi economy.
-Saddam implemented a national infrastructure campaign that made great progress in building roads, promoting mining, and developing other industries.
-The campaign helped Iraq's energy industries.
-Electricity was brought to nearly every city in Iraq, and many outlying areas.
-Before the 1970s, most of Iraq's people lived in the countryside and roughly two-thirds were peasants.
-This number would decrease quickly during the 1970s as global oil prices helped revenues to rise from less than a half billion dollars to tens of billions of dollars and the country invested into industrial expansion.
+Saddam focused on fostering loyalty to the Ba'athists in the rural areas.
+After nationalizing foreign oil interests, Saddam supervised the modernization of the countryside, mechanizing agriculture on a large scale, and distributing land to peasant farmers.
+The Ba'athists established farm cooperatives and the government also doubled expenditures for agricultural development in 1974–1975.

+By the late 1970s, Iraq had experienced significant economic growth, with a budget reserve surpassing US$35 billion.
+The value of 1 Iraqi dinar was worth more than 3 dollars, making it one of the most notable economic expansions in the region.
+Saddam Hussein's regime aimed to diversify the Iraqi economy beyond oil.
+The government invested in various industries, including petrochemicals, fertilizer production, and textile manufacturing, to reduce dependence on oil revenues and promote economic self-sufficiency.

 The oil revenue benefited Saddam politically.
 According to The Economist, "Much as Adolf Hitler won early praise for galvanizing German industry, ending mass unemployment and building autobahns, Saddam earned admiration abroad for his deeds.
-He had a good instinct for what the "Arab street" demanded, following the decline in Egyptian leadership brought about by the trauma of Israel's six-day victory in the 1967 war, the death of the pan-Arabist hero, Gamal Abdul Nasser, in 1970, and the "traitorous" drive by his successor, Anwar Sadat, to sue for peace with the Jewish state.
-Saddam's self-aggrandizing propaganda, with himself posing as the defender of Arabism against Jewish or Persian intruders, was heavy-handed, but consistent as a drumbeat.
+He had a good instinct for what the "Arab street" demanded, following the decline in Egyptian leadership brought about by the trauma of Israel's six-day victory in the 1967 war, the death of the pan-Arabist hero, Gamal Abdel Nasser, in 1970, and the "traitorous" drive by his successor, Anwar Sadat, to sue for peace with the Jewish state.
+Saddam's self-aggrandizing propaganda, with himself posing as the defender of Arabism against Zionist or Persian intruders, was heavy-handed, but consistent as a drumbeat.
 It helped, of course, that his mukhabarat (secret police) put dozens of Arab news editors, writers and artists on the payroll."